konoongg/pg_redis_proxy/README.md

 Install dependecies:
 1) libev
 2) libpq
-3) + modules for running Perl TAP tests, if they are not installed
+3) And also consider the installation of modules for running Perl TAP tests, if they are not installed

 Copy this repo into `$YOUR_PATH_TO_POSTGRES/contrib` folder, then "remake" project: